omergungor1/movie-project/readme.md

 ## License

 The Tailwind Film Project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the project as per the terms of the license.
+Keep coding...